XuHg-zjcn/time-manager/README.md

 # time-manager
-force close network by time algh
+force close network by time algh.
+CLI and GUI  (will add web UI)
+plot date-time 2d in terminal or pyqtgraph.
+auto collect data from linux wtmp, chrome and firefox browser. (will add more)

-# improve plan
+# improve
+show name in plot
+IDE and git data collect
+multi-client sync
-add TODO, task
+add web UI
+classify things
-chrome and firefox pulgin
+chrome and firefox plugin
-IDE pulgin
-GUI view, Qt and web